davidongora/50-DAYS-0F-PYTHON/README.md

 Your code should not just sort them alphabetically, but it should also switch the names (the last name must be the first).
 Here is how your code output should look:
 ['Brown Chris', 'Cruise Tom', 'Keys Alicia', 'Perry Katie', 'Knowles Beyonce'] Write a function called sorted_names.

+Day 31: Longest Word
+Write a function that has one parameter and takes a list of words as an argument.
+The function returns the longest word from the list.
+Name the function longest_word.
+The function should return the longest word and the number of letters in that word.
+For example, if you pass [‘Java, ‘JavaScript’, ‘Python’], your function should return
+[10, JavaScript] as the longest word.